end2endzone/end2endzone-hugo/content/blog/2017-06-25-libargvcodec-a-c-library-which-properly-encode-and-decode-command-line-arguments.md

 ## Encoding arguments and decoding command line

-The encoding and decoding of command line arguments is  with `&lt;span style="font-size: medium;">IArgumentEncoder&lt;/span>` and `&lt;span style="font-size: medium;">IArgumentDecoder&lt;/span>` interfaces.
+The encoding and decoding of command line arguments is with `IArgumentEncoder` and `IArgumentDecoder` interfaces.
 To interact with the interfaces, the `ArgumentList` class is used as input data or output data.

 The library provides the following classes which implements both interfaces: